-Digit Sequence Function <dialed:substituted></dialed:substituted> Use this format to indicate that certain dialed digits are replaced by other characters when the sequence is transmitted.
+Digit Sequence Function (period) Enter a period for element repetition.
+The dial plan accepts zero or more entries of the digit.
+For example, 01. allows users to enter 0, 01, 011, 0111, and so on. <dialed:substituted></dialed:substituted> Use this format to indicate that certain dialed digits are replaced by other characters when the sequence is transmitted.
 The dialed digits can be zero or more characters.
-EXAMPLE 1: <8:1650>xxxxxxx When the user presses 8 followed by a seven digit number, the system automatically replaces the dialed 8 with 1650.
-If the user dials 85550112, the system transmits 16505550112.
-EXAMPLE 2: <: 1>xxxxxxxxx In this example, no digits are replaced.
+EXAMPLE 1 : <8:1650>xxxxxxx When the user presses 8 followed by a seven digit number, the system automatically replaces the dialed 8 with 1650.
+If the user dials 85550112 , the system transmits 16505550112 .
+EXAMPLE 2 : <:1>xxxxxxxxxx In this example, no digits are replaced.
 When the user enters a 10-digit string of numbers, the number 1 is added at the beginning of the sequence.
 If the user dials 9725550112, the system transmits 19725550112. , (comma) Enter a comma between digits to play an "outside line" dial tone after a user-entered sequence.
-EXAMPLE: 9, 1xxxxxxxxx An "outside line" dial tone is sounded after the user presses 9, and the tone continues until the user presses 1. ! (exclamation point) Enter an exclamation point to prohibit a dial sequence pattern. (exclamation point) EXAMPLE: 1900xxxxxxx!
+EXAMPLE: 9, 1xxxxxxxxxx An "outside line" dial tone is sounded after the user presses 9, and the tone continues until the user presses 1. ! (exclamation point) Enter an exclamation point to prohibit a dial sequence pattern.
+EXAMPLE: 1900xxxxxxx!
 The system rejects any 11-digit sequence that begins with 1900. xx Enter an asterisk to allow the user to enter a 2-digit star code.

-S0 or L0 Enter S0 to reduce the short inter-digit timer to 0 seconds, or enter L0 to reduce the long inter-digit timer to 0 seconds.
+Digit Sequence Function S0 or L0 Enter S0 to reduce the short inter-digit timer to 0 seconds, or enter L0 to reduce the long inter-digit timer to 0 seconds.